 The Ruh Building

 The Ruh building is a three-story building project on the corner of Durston and North 7th.
-Headed by the Bozeman company Lifestyle Solutions Real-Estate, designs for the building include a brewery and commercial space on the ground floor, two floors of apartments and a rooftop gathering space.
+Headed by the Bozeman company Lifestyle Solutions Real-Estate, designs for the building include a brewery and 5,000 SF of retail space on the ground floor, two floors of apartments, 16 units total and a rooftop gathering space.
 According to an article from the Bozeman Daily Chronicle, property management developer Colin Ruh-Kirk states “It was important to us to create a multi-purpose building ... to bring life back to the Bozeman center and help steer away from and alleviate the urban sprawl development pattern that has encompassed city growth for the last several years.”
+Colin will be opening Las Best Place Brewing in the brewery space.
+The apartments will be a mix of one and two bedrooms units and there will be 25 total parking spaces behind the building.
 Photo credit: Lifestyle Solutions Real Estate.

 The 3 story Aspen Crossing is one of Midtown's major residential projects.
 Located one block east of 7th Avenue on Aspen Street, the Aspen Crossing building will include a ground-floor restaurant with patios, verandas, and an interior courtyard.
 The upper levels of the building will be condominiums with studio, one bedroom and one bedroom + loft floor plans.
-The Aspen Crossing condominiums are currently listed for sale by Donnie Olsson with pricing starting at $360,760.
+The Aspen Crossing condominiums are currently listed for sale by Donnie Olsson, click here to see which Aspen Crossing units are currently available.
 This building is taking place of the old Fiesta Mexicana, Mixers Club and Mack’s and Max Barber Shop along with the Sunset Mobile Home Park.Photo credit: Donnie Olsson

 The ELM - Logjam Concert Venue